How to Finalize Your Adoption in Kansas

 After adoption finalization, you can file for an amended birth certificate and social security card for your child.
 Your American Adoption specialist will continue to be available to you as a resource for information and support, should you need them.

-American Adoptions can also facilitate ongoing communication between you and your child’s birth family if you need additional help, and help you navigate post-adoption life with your new family member.
-For additional questions about how to finalize an adoption in Kansas, call 1-800-ADOPTION for free information.
+American Adoptions can also facilitate ongoing communication between you and your child’s birth family if you need it, and help you navigate post-adoption life with your new family member.